Start a blog and publish blog posts.

 Each interaction on these platforms is an opportunity to narrow the gap between you and your audience.
 It helps them to get a better understanding of your brand.

-Especially on platforms like Twitter and Facebook messenger bots, many brands have been using them as customer service tools to interact and support them!
+Whereas platforms like Twitter and Facebook messenger bots, many brands have been using them as customer service tools to interact and support them!

 And of course, broadcasting your blog posts on social media keeps them informed about relevant and useful information your business provides.